Age needs one voice. Now it has:

 Help the Aged in England.

-We chatted to three carers to find out about their lives, their experiences of caring, and the support they get:
+We chatted to 3 carers to find out about their lives, their experiences of caring, and the support they get:

-- Ann Pannett, who's provided care for her husband since his stroke- Richard Pearce, who cares for his disabled son, Robert - And Alma Ryder, who cares for her mother, who suffers from Alzheimer's
+- Sheila, who's provided care for her husband since his stroke- Richard, who cares for his disabled son, Robert - And Alma, who cares for her mother, who suffers from Alzheimer's

 He suffered a severe stroke in May 2008, and went into hospital for 6 months.
 The hospital staff were absolutely wonderful.
 They didn’t think he’d ever walk or talk again, but he can.
 But he’s got bad balance, he’s actually fallen today - luckily he hasn’t hurt himself.
 He doesn’t seem to break bones - how he doesn’t, I don’t know.